Aulikaras

-The Aulikaras (Late Brahmi script: Au-li-ka-rā), also referred to as Aulikara dynasty or Olikara dynasty, were an ancient Indian clan from the Maurya era, that emerged into a kingdom between the 4th-century CE and 6th-century CE.
-They were based in the Malwa (Malawa) region of central India near Mandsaur, with their power center near what is now western Madhya Pradesh, southeastern Rajasthan and northeastern Gujarat.
-Two royal houses belonging to this clan ruled over the present-day western Malwa region of Madhya Pradesh state from c.
-350 CE to 550 CE, much of it as feudatories of the Gupta Empire.

-Several major and important inscriptions of Aulikaras are known.
-These inscriptions suggest that they were Hindus who built several notable temples in the Gupta-style to Shiva, Surya and Vishnu, as well as Buddhist monasteries, in western Madhya Pradesh and east Rajasthan.
-Among these, the notable ruins are in the region near Mandsaur and the Dara Mukundara valley passage between Kota and Jhalawar.
-These include the Bhim ki Chauri.
+The Aulikaras (Late Brahmi script: Au-li-ka-rā), were an ancient clan that ruled the Kingdom of Malwa between 350 and 575.

 Epigraphical discoveries have brought to light two royal lines, who call themselves as the Aulikaras and ruled from Dashapura (present-day Mandsaur).
 The first royal house, which ruled from Dashapura comprised the following kings in the order of succession: Jayavarma, Simhavarma, Naravarma, Vishvavarma and Bandhuvarma.
 The Rīsthal stone slab inscription discovered in 1983 has brought to light another royal house, which comprised the following kings in the order of succession: Drumavardhana, Jayavardhana, Ajitavardhana, Vibhishanavardhana, Rajyavardhana and Prakashadharma, who defeated Toramana.
 In all probability, Yashodharman also belonged to this house and he was the son and successor of Prakashadharma.
 Yashodharma defeated Mihirakula and freed the Malwa region from the Hunas.
 The rule of the Aulikaras over Malwa ended with him.

 Origin of the Aulikaras

 Nothing is mentioned about the origin of the Aulikaras or the Olikaras (as mentioned in the Bihar Kotra inscription of Naravarma) in their inscriptions.
 Based on the fact that, they used the Malava Samvat in preference to the use of Gupta era in all of their inscriptions in spite of their first royal house being a feudatory of the Guptas, historian D. C. Sircar assumed them as a clan of the Malavas.
-This clan settled in the Dasheraka region (present-day western Malwa) in the course of their migration from the North-West.
+This clan settled in the Dasheraka region (present-day western Malwa) in the course of their migration from the Punjab.
 His view was supported by K.K.
 Dasgupta and K.C.
 Jain.